 Does it make it harder to get pregnant?

 In the vast majority of cases, no. A sperm’s ability to fertilize an egg is not affected by a tilted uterus.
 The position of your uterus has nothing to do with your ability to become pregnant, as having a retroverted uterus is simply a normal variation.
 If you are experiencing difficulties conceiving your GP will look for other fertility issues before considering the position of your uterus.
 You’ll also be reassured to know that having a uterus that tips backwards is not a problem during pregnancy either.
 It will reposition on its own around the 10th to 12th weeks (during the second trimester) in order to allow your baby to develop healthily.

 Even if having a retroverted uterus does not represent an obstacle to getting pregnant, there are solutions you can consider if you encounter trouble conceiving.
 One such solution is to perform knee-chest exercises to help your uterus to move itself.
 However, this method is more of a temporary solution and won’t help women who have a retroverted uterus due to endometriosis, pelvic infections or fibroid tumors.

 Another treatment is to use a pessary, which is a silicone or plastic device.
 Placed in your vagina, the pessary’s aim is to reposition the uterus.
 However, this solution is also only temporary, as prolonged use can lead to vaginal infections.

 If these solutions don’t help your uterus to reposition, your doctor can recommend a surgical procedure called UPLIFT.
 With the help of a small camera, the operation’s purpose is to place the uterus into a forward-facing position.

-Are there certain sex positions that are better than others for conceiving with a retroverted uterus?
+Are there certain sex positions that are better than others for becoming pregnant?